Miraragal/Shopping-Cart/README.md

 #### Features

 The shopping cart, in it's finsihed form will be able to:
+- Add Items to the cart
-- *Remove Items from the cart
+- Remove Items from the cart
-- *Clear all items from the cart
+- Clear all items from the cart
-- *Display the count of each item
+- Display the count of each item
-- *Total cost for each particular item
+- Total cost for each particular item
-- *Display the total number of items in the cart
+- Display the total number of items in the cart
-- *Display the total cost of all items in the cart
+- Display the total cost of all items in the cart
-- *Save the cart to local storage, persisting the cart between browsing sessions
+- Save the cart to local storage, persisting the cart between browsing sessions

 #### Requirements 📌